chombo-discharge/chombo-discharge/doc/sphinx/source/RTE.rst

 Radiative transfer
 ==================

 Radiative transfer is supported in the diffusion (i.e. Eddington or Helmholtz) approximation and with Monte Carlo sampling of discrete photons.
 The solvers share a common interface but since diffusion RTE is deterministic and discrete Monte Carlo photons are stochastic, not all temporal integration methods will support both.
-The diffusion approximation relies on solving an elliptic equation in the stationary case and a parabolic equation in the time-dependent case, while the Monte-Carlo approach currently only solves for instantaneous photon transport.
-However, it would be straightforward to include transient photons.
+The diffusion approximation relies on solving an elliptic equation in the stationary case and a parabolic equation in the time-dependent case, while the Monte-Carlo approach solves solves for fully transient or ''stationary'' transport.

 Diffusion approximation
 -----------------------